 Propane, also called Liquefied Petroleum Gas (LPG or LP), is a gas that is compressed and stored as a liquid.
 It is one of the cleanest and least complex hydrocarbons in existence.
 It is non-toxic, colorless and virtually odorless (the pungent skunk-like aroma you smell is an additive to keep you safe!).
 It has numerous uses inside and outside your home and is a clean, abundant energy source.

 Why should I use propane?

 - Affordable.
 On average, propane costs about half as much per BTU as electricity.

 - Reliable.
-You can still have heat, hot water, and hot food during electricity outages even—in the worst of weather conditions.
+You can still have heat during electricity outages even—in the worst of weather conditions.

 - Warmer.
 Compared to electric heat, a propane heating system is, on average, 20 degrees warmer (approximately 91,000 BTUs).